iwanders/socketserverREPL/README.md

 connection runs in a separate thread and has its own scope.
 It is a pure Python implementation relying on the [code][module_code] and [socketserver][module_socketserver] modules.
-Tested on Python 2.7 and Python 3.4.
+Tested on Pythonista 3, running Python 3.4.

 ## What is the use case?
 I created this to facilitate development for [Pythonista][pythonista], a Python